-We may be required to pay state Premium Taxes or retaliatory taxes currently ranging from 0% to 3.5% in connection with Contributions or values under the Contracts.
-Depending upon applicable state law, we may deduct charges for the Premium Taxes we incur with respect to your Contributions, from amounts withdrawn, or from amounts applied on the Payout Commencement Date.
-In some states, charges for both direct Premium Taxes and retaliatory Premium Taxes may be imposed at the same or different times with respect to the same Contribution, depending on applicable state law.
+We may be required to pay state Premium Taxes or retaliatory taxes in connection with Contributions or values under the Contracts.
+As of May 1, 2009, the State of New York does not charge Premium Taxes and no deductions will be made.
+Should applicable New York law subsequently be changed, we may deduct charges for the Premium Taxes we incur with respect to your Contributions, from amounts withdrawn, or from amounts applied on the Payout Commencement Date.